stellar/actions/README-rust-release.md

  released that the crates are dependent on.
  - Update any docs.

-_CI will run the [rust-publish-dry-run] checks on `release/*` branches to verify that when the crates are published their publish will succeed.
+_CI will run the [rust-publish-dry-run] or [rust-publish-dry-run-v2] checks on `release/*` branches to verify that when the crates are published their publish will succeed.
 This means you might see errors on CI that didn't exist before.
 These errors need resolving.
 If you see any errors you don't understand, ask in [#lang-rust]._

 ## 3. Merge PR